 I cannot believe the month of December is almost upon us.
 Every year around this time I like to reflect upon the year and give my review and remarks.
 This is a special year for me because it was around this time a decade ago that I was introduced to a cool new technology called virtualization from this neat new product called VMware Workstation.
 It was a magical moment when I first discovered the ability to run multiple operating systems, at the same time, on a single computer.
 I remember this moment well because it was true love at first install.
 Within a year I was playing with VMware ESX Server 1.5 and was given my first virtualization proof of concept that was followed by my first production design and deployment.
 The rest, as they say, is history as well as an amazing ride.
 On to 2011 in Review.
 Continue reading Some Thoughts on the Last Decade and 2011 in Review

 Many times we virtualization experts push for backups without the agents as these backups tend to be in our opinion, cleaner and faster.
 But what if you could get the benefits of your existing backup tools (such as Tivoli) but gain the power and advantages of using all the possibilities within the virtual environment.
 For VMware vSphere this is possible using the Pancetera backup tools.
 Continue reading Virtualization Backup: Agent or Agent-less?

-With VMworld around the corner, it is interesting to note the new an old players within the Virtualization Backup space.
+With VMworld around the corner, it is interesting to note the new and old players within the Virtualization Backup space.
 The virtualization backup space often includes:

 - VM Backup

 - VM Replication

-* Continuous Data Protection (CDP)
+- Continuous Data Protection (CDP)

-* Storage Hardware Replication
+- Storage Hardware Replication

-Pretty much anything that will maintain your VMs while allowing your data to be placed elsewhere for later retrieval; such a place could be the cloud.
+Virtualization Backup includes pretty much anything that will maintain your VMs while allowing your data to be placed elsewhere for later retrieval; such a place could even be the cloud.
 In this article we will avoid Storage Hardware Replication and discuss only backup software.
 Continue reading Virtualization Backup Round-up

 During the Virtualization Security Podcast on 7/8, Vizioncore’s Thomas Bryant joined us to discuss the state of virtualization backup security and forensic use of such backups.
 In the world of virtualization, backups are performed mostly by 4 distinct vendors: VMware Data Recovery (VDR) and VMware Consolidated Backup (VCB), Vizioncore vRanger, Veeam, and PHD Virtual Backup for vSphere.
 Each of these provide the most basic of security capabilities:

-* Encrypted tunnels for data movement (SSL)
+- Encrypted tunnels for data movement (SSL)

-* Encryption of the backup
+- Encryption of the backup

 But in the increasing global nature of businesses and the difference in privacy laws between townships, states, and the need for Secure Multi-Tenancy, backup companies fall short with their products while making it increasing harder to use backups as a source of forensically sound data.
 Continue reading Virtualization Backup Security still Missing the Mark